Alaxouche/Wunduniik/README.md

 ### Starting The List

 Open `Mod Organizer.exe` and launch `SKSE` through the executables.
-As the modlist is quite big , depending on your pc, it may take some time to load the game. **THIS IS NORMAL DON'T PANIC!** Also I advise you to add Modding folder and Skyrim folder as exeptions in your Antivirus, it may cause some issues and even crashes.
+As the modlist is quite big, depending on your pc, it may take some time to load the game. **THIS IS NORMAL DON'T PANIC!** Also I advise you to add Modding folder and Skyrim folder as exeptions in your Antivirus, it may cause some issues and even crashes.

-**Note**: I recommend adding the list to you antivirus exceptions list as it will potentially stop it from interfering.
+**Note**: I recommend adding the list to your antivirus exceptions list as it will potentially stop it from interfering.

 ### Configuring MCM